 Together, we prepare students to become lifelong learners, achieving their full potential as confident, caring members of society.

-Thank you for working with our talented, dedicated and compassionate teachers and staff to support student achievement.
+Thank you for joining with our amazing administrators, and dedicated and talented teachers and support staff to make 2024-2025 the best school year ever.

 Bruce Bourget

 Director of Education, Rainbow District School Board